 So there's loads to do over the coming few weeks - around town AND in your garden!
 Time to get outside and enjoy this fabulous weather.

-Linda and the Team @ The Green Life Soil Co
+Linda & the team @ The Green Life Soil Co

 In this newsletter:

 Autumn/Winter has been a little late arriving so I believe there's still time to grow many things from seed if you get cracking ASAP.
 It's fun to grow your own vegies from seed, but it's always a gamble to time seed raising just right- it's safer using seedlings (and you get a jump start of 4-6 weeks to harvest).
 Personally I like to do a mixture of both.
 Seedlings can get things off to a flying start and then you can raise seeds for your succession planting to follow up in coming weeks.